 Researchers estimate that up to 30% of Americans have flat feet.
 The condition isn’t always serious, but it can increase the risk of lower back pain, gait issues, or poor posture.
 At North Florida Foot & Ankle Specialists, Joshua Epstein, DPM, AACFAS, FACPM, and Sarina Epstein, DPM, AACFAS, provide various treatment options to manage flat feet.
-To make an appointment at the office in Gainesville or Lake City, Florida, call or click the online booking feature today.
+To make an appointment at the office in Gainesville or Lake City, Florida, call today.

 If you have flat feet, it means your soles make direct contact with the floor whenever you’re sitting or standing.
 Everyone is born with flat feet, but arches typically develop by the age of six.